msiegy/magic_carpet/README.md

 ## Riding the Magic Carpet

-How to update the appropriate `testbed/testbed_*.yaml` file to reflect your device inventory and confirmation:
+How to update the appropriate `testbed/testbed_*.yaml` file to reflect your device inventory and configuration:

 ![Testbed - Routers](/images/testbed_routers.PNG)